William James Wallace: Federal judicial service

 Wallace was nominated by President Ulysses S. Grant on April 2, 1874, to a seat on the United States District Court for the Northern District of New York vacated by Judge Nathan K. Hall.
 He was confirmed by the United States Senate on April 7, 1874, and received his commission the same day.
 His service terminated on April 25, 1882, due to his elevation to the Second Circuit.

-Wallace was nominated by President Chester A. Arthur on March 28, 1882, to a seat on the United States Circuit Courts for the Second Circuit vacated by Judge Samuel Blatchford.
+Wallace was nominated by President Chester A. Arthur on March 28, 1882, to a seat on the United States Circuit Court for the Second Circuit vacated by Judge Samuel Blatchford.
 He was confirmed by the United States Senate on April 6, 1882, and received his commission the same day.
 Wallace was assigned by operation of law to additional and concurrent service on the United States Court of Appeals for the Second Circuit on June 16, 1891, to a new seat authorized by 26 Stat.
 826 (Evarts Act).
 His service terminated on May 8, 1907, due to his retirement.